 Importance of the real interest rate formula in economics

-The course of real interest rate affects investments as well.
-Generally, higher nominal interest rates reduce investment, because higher rates increase the cost of borrowing and require investments to have a higher rate of return to be profitable.
-But now you know, what really matters is the real interest rate, so you may employ the real interest rate calculator before using other formulas, for example, the present value or future value calculators.
+The course of the real interest rate affects investments as well.
+Generally, higher nominal interest rates reduce investment because higher rates increase the cost of borrowing and require investments to have a higher rate of return to be profitable.
+But now you know what really matters is the real interest rate, so you may employ the real interest rate calculator before using other formulas, for example, the present value or future value calculators.